Questions & Answers

 You can mimic what the menu visibility toggle switch does and manually create a .txt file in the "fast_edit/_menu_status/" folder with the word "hidden" typed into it.
 The name of the file should match the name of the page to be hidden.
 So, for example, if you want to hide a page called "my_pet_cat.php", the file that you manually create should be called "my_pet_cat.txt".

-- Edit the "includes/menu.html" file to hide select pages
+- Edit the "includes/menu.html" file to hide certain pages

 Look for the following array in the "includes/menu.html" file...if ( $file!='.' && $file!='..' && $file!='index.php' && $file!='page_preview.php' && $file!=$hidefile )